2-REC/unity-state-engine/README.md

 In order to be functional, a level scene must contain a game manager game oobject(TODO: LINK GAME MANAGER?), with a specific state controller script handling the level's specific actions: the **Level Controller**(TODO: LINK LEVEL CONTROLLER).

-### Level Controller
+## Level Controller

 TODO:...

-The "End Level" and "Quit Level" operations must be handled in the level state directly, generally differentiate success and failure.
+The `EndLevel` and `QuitLevel` actions must be handled in the "*level*" state directly, generally differentiate success and failure.

-Game specific actions, directly related to levels:
+Implementation examples of game specific actions directly related to levels:

 * `EndLevelSuccess`:\
-	Should be done in a "level" state.\
+	Should be done in a "*level*" state.\
 	Steps:
 	* Update the current level's status to commpleted.
 	* Save changes to game data.